The Subscription Center

 How it works

-You’ll set up the topicsA category of message, set within your workspace’s subscription center, that people can subscribe to or unsubscribe from.
-Topics let your audience determine the kinds of messages they want to get from you. that your audience can subscribe to (or unsubscribe from) in your workspace settings.
-When you setup a campaign, broadcast, etc, you’ll decide which message topic your campaign sends.
+1. In Workspace Settings > Subscription Center, you add one or more topicsA category of message, set within your workspace’s subscription center, that people can subscribe to or unsubscribe from.
+Topics let your audience determine the kinds of messages they want to get from you. and decide whether people are automatically subscribed or unsubscribed from them.

 flowchart LR a[person matches